espritoxyz/tsa/CONTRIBUTING.md

 4. Run tests with `./gradlew test` (for Unix) or `./gradlew.bat test` (for Windows) from the root of the repo.

+### Hard tests

+By default, only quick tests are run.
+Such check takes around 10 minutes.
+To run all tests, set environment variable `TSA_RUN_HARD_TESTS` to non-empty value.
+Full check takes more than an hour to execute.

 ## Linter and formatter

 Before contributing, you must run formatter and linter with `./gradlew formatAndLintAll` (for Unix) or `./gradlew.bat formatAndLintAll` (for Windows) from the root of the repo.